mjbhobe/dl-pytorch/Tutorial.md

 # Pytorch Toolkit - Tutorial
 Thank you for your interest in the `Pytorch Toolkit`.
 I wrote this as a set of utility functions & classes that will ease the process of training, evaluating & running predictions from a model.
 As a developer, I would rather spend my time productively concentrating on the core tasks of ML - viz. preparing data, designing/re-using appropriate model architecture and tuning the hyperparameters to get the best performance from the model.
 Keras does a great job of hiding boilerplate code for training the model, evaluating performance and running predictions.
 I aim to bring the ease that Keras provides to Pytorch via the `Pytorch Toolkit`.
 Most of the API is similar to the Keras API, so Keras users should find it very easy to understand.

-This tutorial will gradually expose you to the API provided by the **Pytorch Toolkit**, so it is best that you follow along from beginning to the end.
+This tutorial will gradually expose you to the API provided by the **Pytorch Toolkit**, so it is best that you **follow along from beginning to the end**.
 I use a very informal style of writing, which I hope you'll like.
 The API is inspired by Keras, so if you have used Keras before you'll feel at home.

 I am assuming that you have already installed the pre-requisites and have done the preliminary test as explained in the [Readme](Readme.md) file - if not, please do so now.